Here is my ham radio background:

-From 1973 to 1976, I lived in Anchorage, Alaska and worked for Exxon as Computing Operations Manager during the building of the Alaskan oil pipeline.
+From 1973 to 1976, I lived in Anchorage, Alaska and worked for Exxon as Computing Operations Manager during the building of the Trans Alaska Pipeline System (TAPS).
 During this time I was active as KL7IDH.
 A ZL gave me the phoenics of "Igloo Dog House"!

 From 1981 to 1986, I worked for Exxon in Saudi Arabia.
 During this time I was active from the Dhahran Amateur Radio Club station, HZ1AB.

 In 1986 and 1987, I worked for Exxon in Buenos Aires, Argentina.
 I was an active DX’er and contester as both LU6KG and K5KG/LU.

 In 1998, I was a member of the 15-person 3B7RF DX’pedition to St. Brandon and Mauritius.
 In advance of the 3-day motor vessel trip to 3B7, I was able to operate (3B8/K5KG) from the QTH of Jacky, 3B8CF.
 It was a pleasure getting to know Jacky and his lovely family.

 Since 2000, I have made many visits to the island of Dominica, where I operated as J75KG, J7A, J7OJ, J79FCG, and J73A.
 Of recent, these operations have been with other hams, including NA2U, K5AF, WI9WI, K3TEJ, KK9K, WI9WI, W4IX, K1TO, NX4N, K1XX, and VO1MP.